JVKran/Forced-BME280/README.md

 }
 ```

-> When using this library with anything other than an ATtiny, one has to comment out the macro in */Documents/Arduino/Libraries/Forced-BME280/src/forcedClimate.h*.
+> When using this library with an ATtiny, one has to comment the macro in */Documents/Arduino/Libraries/Forced-BME280/src/forcedClimate.h*.
 This has to be done to make this library both convenient and memory friendly.

 ## Functions
 #### takeForcedMeasurement()